Nau mai, haere mai ki Te Wāhanga Mātauranga | Playcentre Education.

 Learners check their eligibility at feesfree.govt.nz before enrolling using their National Student Number (NSN).
 The eligibility tool will tell indicate you are eligible for fees-free study, not eligible for fees-free study or of unknown eligibility.

 Bringing in fees-free tertiary education for 2018 was a major shift in New Zealand tertiary education policy.
-There were no changes in the policy in 2019 and 2020.
+There were no changes in the policy between 2019 and 2021.

 Playcentre cannot predict how future fees free policy might change.